Contents:

 Benchmark Data

-The Diverse Community Data Excerpts includes three benchmark datasets – the Massachusetts data is from north of Boston, the Texas data is from near Dallas, and the National data is a collection of very diverse communities from around the nation.
+The ACS Data Excerpts includes three benchmark datasets – the Massachusetts data is from north of Boston, the Texas data is from near Dallas, and the National data is a collection of communities from around the nation.
 The data is derived from the 2019 American Community Survey; the 24 features in the complete scheme were chosen because they capture many of the complexities from real-world data, while still being small, and simple enough to make more formal analysis feasible.
 The data folder includes lovely postcard documentation about the communities and a JSON data dictionary to make it easy to configure your privacy technique.
 The usage guidance section in the readme has helpful configuration hints (watch out for 'N').

 Additionally data from 2018 has been provided as a control; this may be useful for configuring differentially private algorithms or calibrating privacy metrics.
 The 2018 data covers the same schema (features and geography) but does not share any individuals with the 2019 data.